-For patients with mild gum disease, non-surgical gum therapy may be enough to reverse it.
+For patients with mild gum disease, non-surgical gum therapy may be enough to help reverse it.
 This therapy is a deep cleaning performed by a dental hygienist where they will scrape away the plaque and tartar around and below the gum line.

 Surgical Gum Therapy

-For patients with more advanced forms of gum disease, more invasive surgical treatments may be required to reverse it.
+For patients with more advanced forms of gum disease, more invasive surgical treatments may be required to help reverse it.
 There are a few different types of surgical gum therapy, including flap surgery, guided tissue regeneration and gum grafting.

-A gum graft is a surgical gum therapy where gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums to cover exposed tooth roots.
+A gum graft is a surgical gum therapy where gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums to help cover exposed tooth roots.

-The gum grafting procedure may be used to repair a receding gum line which exposes the tooth root and makes it more susceptible to decay and sensitivity.
+The gum grafting procedure may be used to repair a receding gum line which exposes the tooth root and makes it susceptible to decay and sensitivity.